-Ready to continue your Euro food trip in a different country?
+Ready to continue your Europe food tour in a different country?
 Hop on a flight from Bologna to Barcelona (about an hour).
-From there, drive to Girona (less than two hours) for Part II of the ultimate Euro food trip in Costa Brava!
+From there, drive to Girona (less than two hours) for Part II of the ultimate Europe food tour in Costa Brava!

 Costa Brava is a stunning coastal region in Catalonia just north of Barcelona and stretches right up to the border with France where the Pyrenees mountains meet the Mediterranean Sea.
 Costa Brava means ‘rugged coast’, a reference to the spectacular cliffs and hundreds of coves that line the coast.
 Though famed for its beaches and generous dollops of sunshine, Costa Brava is not only about sun, sea and sand.
 The region is a treasure trove of historic, cultural and gastronomic gems!

 Girona is less than a two-hour drive from Barcelona.
 Often overlooked by tourists, Girona is a gorgeous city located smack in the middle of the confluence of four rivers.
 As a consequence of its strategic location, Girona was occupied at different times in its history by the Romans, Visigoths, Moors and the French.
 Its medieval core is still intact, as are large parts of its medieval city walls.
 Fans of the Games of Thrones series shouldn’t miss Girona!
 Read about things to see in Girona.